How to Choose & Use Dental Floss

 While flossing regularly is of great importance, you can’t underestimate the value of flossing properly, which will affect your oral hygiene significantly.
 Here we are explaining the flossing steps to help you get the greatest benefit from flossing.
 Note, that the steps described here are for dental floss string.
 Dental floss picks are not considered here as they don’t require a lot of technical knowledge.

-4. Slide it between the teeth all the way down to the gumline.
+- Slide it between the teeth down to the gum line.

-6. Try to go in order while flossing so that you don’t miss any tooth.
+- Try to go in order while flossing so that you don’t miss any teeth.

-7. You can rinse your mouth with a mouthwash when you are done with flossing.
+- You can rinse your mouth with mouthwash when you are done with flossing.

 Here is a nice video showing how to do oral cleaning using dental floss.